 As you explore Trine 2’s world you can collect Orbs and Vials which are needed to purchase upgrades.
 Collecting 50 orbs gives you one skill point which is shared between all the characters.
 The upgrades can range from more stackable objects for the Wizard, more powerful weapons for the knight to extra arrows for the Thief.

 Puzzles and traps appear in abundance.
 You will stumble across moving water to cross, high places to climb with the use of objects or spikes to avoid.
-They do range in difficulty but I did found them fairly repetitive at times.
-If you find usable objects like levers or switches, a helpful hint will appear on screen to explain to you how to use them.
+They do range in difficulty but I did find them fairly repetitive at times.
+If you find usable objects like levers or switches, a helpful hint will appear onscreen to explain to you how to use them.

-The game will take between 8-12 hrs to complete but that doesn’t is not all as I found myself re-doing levels on Multiplayer.
+The game will take between 8-12 hrs to complete but that’s not all as I found myself re-doing levels on Multiplayer.
 Trying to do all the levels with just one character is a challenge and really adds hours of game time.

 Trine 2 looks like a regular 2D scrolling game but don’t be fooled.
 The beautiful 3D effects including the use of dynamic light sources or wonderful water reflections give the visuals real depth.
 You sometimes find yourself pausing to gaze at the beautiful graphics, trying to find hidden items or checking out the way the water flows.

-With the Graphics settings maxed out, some of scenes are just exceptional.
+With the Graphics settings maxed out, some of the scenes are just exceptional.
 The voices add brilliantly to the game too.
-They have a calming influence with excellent dialogue that brings the characters to life and make you love them more as you play through the levels.
+They have a calming influence with excellent dialogue that brings the characters to life and makes you love them more as you play through the levels.